mattbierner/blog.mattbierner.com/_posts/2015-11-15-apep-std-and-apep-examples.md

 The formatting could be improved, but you get the point.

 Here's the [source code for the Apep post modernism generator port](https://github.com/mattbierner/post-apeptide).
-I've got a few original grammers in progress as well.
+I've got a few original grammars in progress as well.

 And as always, any contributions to Apep are welcome and please report any bugs you encounter.